WRITING

 Referencing Minimalist Abstraction and Colour-field Painting, muted, chromatic spaces encapsulate a visceral response to immersion in ethereal landscapes.
 Planes of cast beeswax, found wooden objects, subtle marks, surfaces and colours, act as delicate, but potent fragments, embodying the residue of history and place, and time-weathered memories.
 The opacity and softness of beeswax is used as a metaphor for blurring and erosion of remembered experiences over time, and their preservation.
 I use these materials in order to draw the viewer in through their beauty, so they may absorb themselves in the work and the colour and surface, to go deeper and gain respite or a sense of quiet contemplation.
 Recent works include encaustic painting on a range of scales, found assemblages combined with beeswax and paint, photographs and video/sound works, scent, and materials which embody place such as the Isle of Skye (seasalt, textiles, antlers); Blue Mountains (eucalyptus, water, stone).
 A video work made up of two large-scale projected videos facing each other within the gallery space (Skye and the Blue Mountains), also involved specially-created sound pieces from the landscape interwoven with original, abstracted instrumental recordings.
 The works are both accessible, and open for deeper investigation, seeking to resonate with the viewer on many levels.
 They are intended to provide an environment for the viewer to immerse in the landscapes and spaces created by the works.
 It is my hope the viewer is viscerally affected, and experience what I am trying to communicate to them.

 The multidisciplinary works, connected by the common threads of place, colour and atmospheres, is an immersive experience for visitors, particularly in the space where the films come together with sound, colour, scent and taste, evoking an experience of location, to feel the landscape within, as well as around us, viscerally through weather, scents, colours and atmospheres.
-There is an experience of being in two places at the same time, made more potent and heartbreaking when we think of the important people in our lives who are so far away.
+There is an experience of being in two places at the same time, made more potent and heartbreaking when we think of important people in our lives who are so far away.

 Foremost in my mind when I am making work, is the desire to accurately transpose experience, colour, physical and emotional sensations into beautiful surfaces.
 Like Brice Marden, I use elements of minimalist abstraction as a way of distilling ideas, making them more potent and sublime, through the removal of extraneous matter.
 Making them visually engaging by taking time to draw out their beauty, can help people understand the work via the senses, rather than intellectually or through an image.
 Sensory understanding is more immediate and deep than intellectual understanding, as it is felt in the nervous system, the bones.
 This is the primary way I experience the world and I wish for others to also experience and share this.
 In polishing the wax paintings I achieve a glossy, smooth, translucent surface, revealing the layers beneath – this is analogous to the many layers of life and personal experiences we all have.